Ridgefield Park Criminal Mischief Defense Attorneys

 Another frequently seen scenario giving rise to arrests for criminal mischief in domestic violence cases is one person breaking the other party’s phone.
 Perhaps after a dating relationship ends unfavorably, the person scorned throws the other’s phone across the room when enraged.
 If the alleged victim so chooses, they may choose to report it to law enforcement and even to file a temporary restraining order, in which case the accused may be served with a restraining order and charged with criminal mischief.
 The implications of a criminal mischief case involving domestic abuse is two-fold, as you then expand your exposure to punishments in the criminal system on top of the consequences of a permanent restraining order against you.
 Considering all of this, it is vital to have a zealous defense lawyer with experience handling all aspects of your case, from the appearances in municipal or superior court for the criminal mischief charge, to the restraining order trial in family court.

 Call The Tormey Law Firm in Hackensack to Discuss Your Criminal Mischief Case

 The aggressive criminal defense team at The Tormey Law Firm will confront your criminal mischief charges head-on, ensuring that every component of the prosecution’s case has been evaluated and argued to the fullest extent of the law.
 Travis J. Tormey leads by example, with the type of dedication that only a truly passionate defender can provide.
-To discuss your case with him or one of the other highly knowledgeable attorneys on his staff, contact the Hackensack offices of Tormey Law today at (201)-330-4979.
+To discuss your criminal mischief case in Bergen County with him or one of the other highly knowledgeable attorneys on his staff, contact the Hackensack offices of Tormey Law today at (201)-330-4979.